Tech-JI/Git-wksp-25Fa/part1.md

 ## Practice

-Exercise 1: Create a file structure like this:
+Create a file structure like this:

 ```
 ~